quynhdinh/cp/README.md

 # cp resources
-selected algorithms and data structures using in CP
+select algorithms and data structures, also some common implementation for copy and paste